Quantization of Slodowy slices: Introduction

 Let $U\g$ and $U\a$ be the universal enveloping algebras of $\g$ and $\a$ respectively.
 Denote by $\C_{\chi}$ the 1-dimensional left $U\a$-module obtained from the character $\chi$ of $\a$, and let $Q_{\ell}=U\g \bigotimes_{U\a} \C_{\chi}$ be the induced left $U\g$-module, equivalently, the quotient of $U\g$ by the left ideal $I_{\ell}$ generated by $x-\chi(x),$ for all $x \in \a$.
 Now consider the unique extension of the adjoint action of $\n$ on $\g$ to derivations on $U\g$.
 Note that $I_{\ell}$ is stable under this action of $\n$ because if $x \in \a$ and $n \in \n$, then $(x-\chi(x))n = n(x-\chi(x)) + [x,n]$, and $\chi([x,n])=0$.
 Thus, there is an induced $\ad \n$-action on $Q_{\ell}$.

 Let $H_{\ell} = Q_{\ell}^{\ad \n}$ be the subspace of all $x + I_{\ell} \in Q_{\ell}$ such that $nx-xn \in I_{\ell}$ for all $n \in \n$.
 Take any $x + I_{\ell}, y+I_{\ell} \in H_{\ell}$.
 We define an algebra structure on $H_{\ell}$ by $(x+I_{\ell})(y+I_{\ell})= xy+I_{\ell}.$ We claim that this multiplication is well defined.
-To see this, we note that for any $m\in\m$ and $y+I_{\ell} \in H_{\ell}$, by the definition of $H_{\ell}$ we have: $[m,y] \in [y,\n]\subset I_{\ell}$.
-Hence, we find: $(m-\chi(m))y= ym-y\chi(m)+[m,y] \in y(m-\chi(m)) +I_{\ell}\subset I_{\ell}.$ It follows that $I_{\ell}\cdot y \subset I_{\ell}$, and our claim is proved.
+To see this, we note that for any $m\in\a$ and $y+I_{\ell} \in H_{\ell}$, by the definition of $H_{\ell}$ we have: $[m,y] \in [\a,y]\subset [\n,y]\subset I_{\ell}$.
+Hence, we find: $(m-\chi(m))y= ym-y\chi(m)+[m,y] \in y(m-\chi(m)) +I_{\ell}\subset I_{\ell}.$ It follows that $I_{\ell}\cdot y\subset I_{\ell}$, and our claim is proved.
 Further, it is clear that $H_{\ell}$ is closed under the multiplication, because if $n \in \n$, then $nxy - xyn = (nx-xn)y + x(ny-yn) \in I_{\ell}$.

 We will define in \S \ref{sec:kaz} the Kazhdan grading on $\C[\SS]$ and the Kazhdan filtration on $H_{\ell}$.
 We will then prove in \S 5 that $\gr H_{\ell}$ is canonically isomorphic to $\C[\SS]$ as graded Poisson algebras, and $H_{\ell}$ is independent of the choice of $\ell$.
-Our proof is based on generalizations of some of Kostant's results in \cite{kostant}.
-We remark that special cases of our generalizations of Kostant's results may be found in \cite{lynch}.
+Our proof is based on generalizations of some of Kostant's results in \cite{kostant}, in which he considered the case when $e$ is a principal nilpotent element.
+Kostant's results were generalized by Lynch \cite{lynch} to the setup of `admissible' parabolic subalgebras, which include our results in the special case of an even nilpotent element $e$.
+In particular, our proof of Proposition \ref{thm:Q} below is very similar to an argument in \cite{lynch}, see also [Ko].
+However, we believe that an $\mathfrak{sl}_{2}$-triple setting considered in the present paper is more natural than that of admissible parabolic subalgebras considered in \cite{lynch}, making all results much `cleaner'.

 This work was inspired by Premet \cite{premet}.
 He proved the isomorphism between $\gr H_{\ell}$ and $\C[\SS]$ in the case when ${\ell}$ is Lagrangian.
 His proof is based on results over algebraically closed fields of positive characteristics.
 Similar results were also obtained in \cite{tjin} using BRST cohomology.
-Recall that in the Lagrangian case, $Q_{\ell}$ is called a \emph{generalized Gelfand-Graev representation} associated to $e$ (c.f. e.g. \cite{kawanaka}, \cite{matumoto}, \cite{moeglin}, or \cite{yama}), we have an algebra isomorphism $\End_{U\g}(Q_{\ell})^{\op} \rightarrow H_{\ell}:h \to h(1 \otimes 1)$, and $H_{\ell}$ may be identified with the space of Whittaker vectors $\Wh (Q)=\{ v \in Q \mid xv= \chi(x)v, \ \forall x \in \a \}$.
+Recall that in the Lagrangian case, $Q_{\ell}$ is called a \emph{generalized Gelfand-Graev representation} associated to $e$ (c.f. e.g. \cite{kawanaka}, \cite{matumoto}, \cite{moeglin}, or \cite{yama}), we have an algebra isomorphism $\End_{U\g}(Q_{\ell})^{\op} \rightarrow H_{\ell}:h \to h(1 \otimes 1)$, and $H_{\ell}$ may be identified with the space of Whittaker vectors $\Wh (Q_{\ell})=\{ v \in Q_{\ell} \mid xv= \chi(x)v, \ \forall x \in \a \}$.